astronny/Development-Blog/README.md

 <h1>Week 2: Semantic CSS</h1>

-Semantic CSS is a way of writing CSS that makes your code more meaningful and easier to understand.
+During the second week, I learned about semantic CSS, which is a way of writing CSS that makes your code more meaningful and easier to understand.
 It's like giving your HTML elements labels that describe what they are and what they're used for.
-By using semantic CSS, i can make my code more organized, easier to maintain, and easier for other people to understand.
-And because my CSS is more meaningful, it will be easier to make changes and updates to my websites in the future.
+Using semantic CSS makes code more organized, easier to maintain, and easier for others to understand.

 <h1>Week 3: More semantic CSS, forms, flexboxes, rgba, and others</h1>

-I learnt even more about semantic CSS and the potential it possesses in the development industry.
+Week 3 was all about using semantic CSS to customize forms, create flexible designs with Flexbox, and use RGBA to specify colors and their transparency.

 To summarise what i learnt:

-Forms are a key part of many websites and applications, and CSS can be used to style and customize form elements by changing the appearance of input fields, checkboxes, radio buttons, and more, making forms look more attractive and user-friendly.Flexbox is a powerful layout tool in CSS that allows people to create flexible, responsive designs.
+Forms are a key part of many websites and applications, and CSS can be used to style and customize form elements by changing the appearance of input fields, checkboxes, radio buttons, and more, making forms look more attractive and user-friendly.
+Flexbox is a powerful layout tool in CSS that allows people to create flexible, responsive designs.
 It is ideal for building complex layouts that need to adapt to different screen sizes.
 RGBA is a color model in CSS that allows me to specify colors using red, green, blue, and alpha (transparency) values, giving me more control over the opacity of colours.
 I can even make subtle gradients amongst other effects!

 <h1>Week 4: Responsive images for flexible layouts</h1>